Ginger Beer Plant

 We are so excited to add this to our collection of cultures.
 Our passion is to sustain and share these truly remarkable and oft unknown live cultures such as GBP- passing them along to others who also have a passion and appreciation for keeping such gems from nature alive for each generation and enjoying their many benefits.

 We enjoy drinking this ourselves as a treat (has a bit of a kick to it, like a mix of kombucha and water kefir), and are very meticulous in making sure we nurture, feed and gently handle our GBP to promote a vibrant and healthy culture.
-It comes from our clean, smoke-free home and never comes in contact with any harmful metal or chemicals of any sort.
+They are also isolated from water kefir grains and other cultures in order to keep their unique qualities.

 Both are symbiotic colonies of bacteria and yeast and perform similar functions of fermenting sugary-water, but that is about where the similarities end.
 Just like milk kefir and kombucha are cultures of the same principle yet totally different, the same can be said for ginger beer and water kefir.